Liberal arts college: Distinguishing characteristics

 Liberal arts colleges are distinguished from other types of higher education chiefly by their generalist curricula and small size.
 These attributes have various secondary effects in terms of administration as well as student experience.
 For example, class size is usually much lower at liberal arts colleges than at universities, and faculty at liberal arts colleges typically focus on teaching more than research.

 From a student perspective, a liberal arts college typically differs from other forms of higher education in the following areas: higher overall student satisfaction, a general feeling that professors take a personal interest in the student's education, and perception of encouragement to participate in discussion.
 Many students select liberal arts colleges with precisely this sense of personal connection in mind.

 From an administrative standpoint, the small size of liberal arts colleges contributes to their cohesion and ability to survive through difficult times.
 Job satisfaction is also typically higher in liberal arts colleges, for both faculty and staff.
 The smaller size also makes it feasible for liberal arts colleges to adopt relatively experimental or divergent approaches, such as the Great Books curriculum at St. John's or Shimer, or the radically interdisciplinary curriculum of Marlboro.

-In addition, most liberal arts colleges are primarily residential, which means students live and learn away from home, often for the first time.
+In addition, top liberal arts colleges are predominantly residential.

 The distinctiveness of these attributes is somewhat eroded by the tendency of universities to adopt aspects of the liberal arts college, and vice versa.
 For example, several American universities, including the University of California campuses in Santa Cruz and San Diego, developed a cluster colleges model in which small liberal-arts-college-like units within a larger university form a "honeycomb of residential colleges".
 In addition, some universities have maintained a sub-unit that preserves many aspects of the liberal arts college, such as Columbia College within Columbia University.

 Liberal arts colleges themselves sometimes cluster to offer greater curricular breadth or share other resources (for instance Colgate University and Hamilton College in New York allow cross enrollment).
 Liberal arts colleges typically require students to take classes from a variety of disciplines and to engage with a range of ideas and ways of thinking about the world.
 Compared to a liberal arts school, a standard university is typically more direct in its approach to teaching, following a set path for courses.
 Liberal arts students have a more flexible and well-rounded experience.